Reassessing feature-based Android malware detection in a contemporary context: Introduction

 The paper is organized as follows.
-Section \ref{sec:methods} describes our methodology, including dataset collection, our static and dynamic analysis tools, and our evaluation framework.
+Section \ref{sec:methods} describes our methodology, including dataset collection, feature extraction, and our evaluation framework.
 This methodology is then applied to static analysis, dynamic analysis, and hybrid analysis --- the three main branches of feature analysis and model building in malware detection --- in Sections \ref{sec:static}, \ref{sec:dynamic} and \ref{sec:hybrid}, respectively.
-Section \ref{sec:ensemble} then considers ensemble methods that combine the best models from the previous sections.
-Section \ref{sec:discussion} discusses the main findings of the study, and Section \ref{sec:conclusions} concludes.
+Section \ref{sec:bestmodels} then presents the best individual models from the previous sections and uses ensemble methods to combine these.
+Section \ref{sec:discussion} discusses the main findings of the study, Section \ref{sec:limitations} discusses limitations and future work, and Section \ref{sec:conclusions} concludes.